 Unfortunately, there are strong vested interests that have spent tens of millions of dollars on spreading misinformation about the climate change issue.
-They first denied the scientific evidence and more recently have argued that its impacts will not be large, or that it is too expensive to do anything and that there are more important problems.
+They first denied the scientific evidence and more recently have argued that its impacts will not be large, that we can 'wait and see' and in any case we can always 'fix' the problem if it turns out to be substantial.
 The scientific evidence cannot support such arguments.